ecmwf/anemoi-graphs/docs/usage/limited_area.rst

 ************************************************

 In this case, the user may want to include boundary forcings to the region of interest.
-Anemoi Graphs allows the user to use 2 datasets to build the `data` nodes, combining nodes from the LAM dataset and the global dataset (as boundary forcings).
-The class ``CutOutZarrDatasetNodes`` allows this functionality:
+AnemoI Graphs allows the user to use 2 datasets to build the `data` nodes, combining nodes from the LAM dataset and the global dataset (as boundary forcings).
+The class ``ZarrDatasetNodes`` allows this functionality:

 .. literalinclude:: yaml/cutout_zarr.yaml
    :language: yaml

-The ``CutOutZarrDatasetNodes`` supports an optional ``thinning`` argument which can be used to sampling points from the regional dataset to reduce computation during development stage.
+The ``ZarrDatasetNodes`` supports an optional ``thinning`` argument which can be used to sampling points from the regional dataset to reduce computation during development stage.

 In addition, this node builder class will create an additional node attribute with a mask showing which node correspond to each of the 2